 Rockwater Cabin has one of the best positions on the clifftop.

-The master bedroom with its comfy king-size bed and a view straight out to sea.
+The main bedroom with its comfy bed and a view straight out to sea.

 The pretty dining-area, with bunting and fairy lights adding to the charm.